By Dr. Lawrence Wilson

 For therapy, do an enema at least daily, and up to about four times each day.
 Most everyone can use coffee enemas daily for at least 10 years to detoxify the liver and help heal the entire body.

 Max Gerson’s protocol.
 Dr. Gerson, MD, who pioneered the use of the coffee enema for cancer patients, insisted upon the coffee enema 5 or 6 times daily, for at least two years.
 He also used three tablespoons of coffee in each enema.
 However, I find that today so many enemas and so much coffee is not needed or even helpful.
-This is especially true when the procedure is combined with a properly designed nutritional balancing program.
+This is especially true when the procedure is combined with a properly designed development program.

 For most people, one to four coffee enemas daily are excellent.
 If one does four daily, I suggest doing two enemas back-to-back in the morning, and two back-to-back again in the afternoon.
 This has the most powerful effect, yet is very safe.